googleprojectzero/winafl/readme_pt.md

  - `-trace_size <size>` The size (in bytes) of trace information to collect for every iteration.
 See remarks below.
 The size *must* be a factor of two larger than 4096.

  - `-decoder <decoder>` The decoder to use to process the trace.
 Supported options are `tip`, `tip_ref` and `full` (default).
 See remarks on each below.

+ - `-nopersistent_trace` By default, due to large performance hit associated, WinAFL will not restart tracing for each iteration.
+If this optimization ever causes problems, it can be turned off via this flag.
+Mostly here for debugging reasons.

 ## Remarks